chybrydra/note-rest-service/Readme.md

 For running the service the easiest way, we will need:
 - docker or docker toolbox
 - docker-compose which should be included by default to docker/docker toolbox
-- maven release 3.0 or later
+- maven release 3.0 or later installed and configured (mvn command available at terminal)

 ### <a name="dockerize"></a> 2.
 Mounting database and running project with docker-compose
 ##### To mount database and run project we will need to: